hafbjorn109/intellect-quizlords/README.md

 - 📊 Scoreboard and automatic game-over logic
 - 🧪 REST API for categories, questions, answers, sessions
 - ⚙️ Admin panel for managing questions and categories
+- 🔐 Protected admin panel with JWT login and access control

 ## Tech Stack